 Above all successful membership website owners are focused, determined and persistent.

 And they get their reward …

-Never lose site of the fact that running a membership website based on your passion is one of the best business opportunities in the world.
+Never lose sight of the fact that running a membership website based on your passion is one of the best business opportunities in the world.
 Work where you want, when you want and make a substantial and growing income.